smeghead/phel-old-school-guestbook/README.md

 Simple old school guestbook.

-This repository is a very primitive project of a small bulletin board application using Phel-lang and mysql for storage.
+This repository is a very primitive project of a small bulletin board Phel-lang application using mysql for storage.

 Using Docker, you can prepare an environment that runs PHP and Phel-lang using apache and mysql.